TBirdPIT/TBirdPIT/README.md

 - 👋 Hi, I’m @VETReaper
 - 👀 I’m interested in ...
 Veteran Issues, Tech, coding, AI, football, my service dog.
 God and Family are my #1 priority in my life.
-They are the reason I abuilding this system.
+They are the reason I am building VetBattleBuddy
 - 🌱 I’m currently working on ...
 THE SYSTEM for Veterans
 - 😄 Pronouns: ...
 Seriously ???? - "Code is like humor.
 When you have to explain it, it’s bad."
 * 🔭 I’m currently working on: VetBattleBuddy.ai